-My member bestoweth much advantage upon thy podex; he is the light thereof as the sun of the dark earth at dawn; and he giveth it peace, assuaging thy desire.
+My member bestoweth much advantage upon thy podex; he is the light thereof, as the sun of the dark earth at dawn; and he giveth it peace, assuaging thy desire.

-My member is the finder-out of thy podex, even in the darkest abyss; my member surviveth a thousand times a thousand orgasms14 and inheriteth the wealth of them like a miser hoarding gold coin, assuaging thy desire.
+My member is the finder-out of thy podex, even in the darkest abyss; my member surviveth a thousand times a thousand orgasms250 and inheriteth a wealth of them like a miser hoarding gold coin, assuaging thy desire.

-My member is the guide of thy podex, never leaving it for a moment; patient is he, eternally toiling therein15; for Hua16 is God, and His Name is Unknown, like all things save Himself only, assuaging thy desire.
+My member is the guide of thy podex, never leaving it for a moment; patient is he, eternally toiling therein251; for Hua is God, and His Name is Unknown, like all things save Himself only, assuaging thy desire^{252, 253}.